 It can be normal to have the odd anovulatory cycle even in healthy women, but it is not normal to have them every period and you should pursue this further if you believe this is the norm for you.
 If you believe you might be consistently having anovulatory bleeds please go to your GP and ask them to test your oestrogen, progesterone and FSH levels.

 So I hope that you found that useful, let me know what you think.
 What are your periods like?
 Do they follow a “normal” pattern, or are they more irregular?
 Do you know if you are ovulating?
 If you would like some help balancing your hormones and periods you could consider some Homeopathy sessions with me.

-I have devised a Healthy Hormones Package to help you if you can relate to any of this blog.
+I have devised a Healthy Hormones Care Plan to help you if you can relate to any of this blog.
 What better time of year to put your self-care first; I love working with women to help them feel calm, centred and balanced again.
-I only have capacity for 5 lovely ladies to sign up to my healthy hormones package before Christmas!
 I’d love it if you would like to start your journey to good health with me.
 You can find out more about the package and its benefits here or email me at firstname.lastname@example.org or call 07387 553140.

 I have seen homeopathy help my clients balance their PMT symptoms, end hormone related anxiety, re-establish ovulation and bring their periods back into a predictable pattern.
 I’m always happy to have a free 30 minute discovery chat if you would like to find out more about Homeopathy and how it could benefit your health and wellbeing.

 Like this blog? sign up to my newsletter for more of the same.